yeslogic/prince-docs/docs/styling.md

 Fonts
 -----

-Prince supports the Web Open Font (WOFF/WOFF2), TrueType and OpenType (with TTF or CFF outlines, SVG, and CBLC/CBDT or sbix colour bitmaps) font formats.
+Prince supports the Web Open Font (WOFF/WOFF2), TrueType and OpenType (with TTF or CFF outlines, SVG, and CBLC/CBDT or sbix colour bitmaps) font formats, as well as TTC and WOFF2 font collection.

 ### Defining a font family